lichifeng/MgxParser/src/README.md

 *This version(@PROJECT_VERSION@) was compiled on @COMPILEDATE@*

 ## Introduction
-MgxParser is a Age of Empires II game record parser written in C++.
+MgxParser is a C++ lib used to parse Age of Empires II game records.

 It is firstly developed at 2020 to support running of aocrec.com as a replacement of a prior php parser( which was a modified version of recanalyst).

 ## Basic usage
-MgxParser takes a record file path as input and returns a JSON string contains important information about this record.
+MgxParser exports `parse()` function which takes a record file path as input and returns a JSON string contains important information about this record.

 No error was expected even if something unexpected happend in parsing process.
 Users should check parsing result by the value of key `status` and `message` in